andremvsramos/Folder-Synchronizer/README.md

 ## Features

 - **One-Way Synchronization (One-Way Version)**: Ensures that the backup directory matches the source directory.
-- **Two-Way Synchronization (Two-Way Version)**: Ensures that both the source directory and the backup directory are kept in sync, based on the latest one that was modified.
+- **Two-Way Synchronization (Two-Way Version)**: Ensures that both the source directory and the backup directory are kept in sync, based on the latest modifications.
 - **Periodic Sync**: Automatically syncs at regular intervals.
 - **Logging**: Logs all operations to a file and the console.
 - **Command Line Arguments**: Configure source and backup paths, synchronization interval, and log file location via command line.
-- **Planned Recovery System (Two-Way Version)**: The recovery system will record a history of changes, including file hashes and modifications, using JSON dumps.
+- **Recovery System (Two-Way Version)**: The recovery system utilizes One-Way synchronization to maintain and restore historical versions of directories.
+It supports:
+  - **Version Tracking**: Maintains the latest and previous versions of the source and backup directories.
+  - **Restoration**: Allows restoration of directories to previous states.

 ## Notes

 - Ensure that the source and backup directories are valid and not subdirectories of each other.
 - The log file will be created and updated automatically.
 - **One-Way Version**: Synchronization is one-directional from the source to the backup directory.
 - **Two-Way Version**: Synchronization is bi-directional, keeping both the source and backup directories in sync.
+Additionally, the recovery system provides version tracking and restoration capabilities.

 ## Usage